Particular/docs.particular.net/transports/msmq/operations-scripting.md

 WARNING: The `Systems.Messaging` namespace is not available in .NET Core.

+> [!NOTE]
-INFO: When using the C# code samples, be sure to add the proper includes for both the `System.Messaging` and `System.Transactions` assemblies in the program that's using these functions.
+> When using the C# code samples, be sure to add the proper includes for both the `System.Messaging` and `System.Transactions` assemblies in the program that's using these functions.
 When using the PowerShell scripts, include these assemblies by calling `Add-Type` in the script.

 ## Create queues